 years before being named president of NLU.

 Lawson L. Swearingen, Jr., was born in San Antonio, Texas in 1944 and raised in Ruston, Louisiana.

-He received his bachelors degree in government from NLU in 1966 and earned his Juris Doctorate from Tulane Law School in 1969.
+He received his B.A. in government from Northeast Louisiana University (NLU) in 1966 and earned his J.D. from Tulane Law School in 1969.